MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/admin-mobile-app.md

 description: "Get the Office 365 Admin app and learn to manage Office 365 from your phone or tablet."
 ---

-# Office 365 Admin Mobile App
+# Microsoft 365 Admin Mobile App

 Are you an admin who's usually on the go?
 Then check out the [Office 365 Admin app](https://go.microsoft.com/fwlink/?LinkID=627216).
 You can use the app to manage Office 365 from your phone or tablet.
 You can get the app from the Apple Store, Google Play, and from the Microsoft Store.